mathigatti/RealTimeSingingSynthesizer/README.md

 python2 main.py example_audio "some lyrics to sing" 100
 ```

-You can easely modify `main.py` and add notes, duration, language and more as parameters.
+You can easily modify `main.py` and add notes, duration, language and more as parameters.